-There are a plethora of backswing challenges with a negative effect on impact position.
-When it comes to slicing, two primary flaws include a steep backswing that extends too high as well as a clockwise twist.
+There are several challenges with the backswing that negatively affect the impact position.
+When it comes to slicing, two primary flaws are a steep and excessively high backswing, as well as a clockwise twist.

 Why am I slicing the Ball to the Right or the Left?

 Slicing the ball to the right or left occurs when the impact position is not ideal, resulting in a slice.
 For instance, if the ball spins from left to right in the air, it means you have experienced rightward slicing.

 To achieve this slice, the ball needs to spin in a clockwise direction.
 This requires swinging the club towards the left while slightly angling the clubface towards the right.

 As a result, the ball curves in the air, creating the slicing effect.

 You can confirm this by observing the divot: when striking, the divot from the slice will be on the left, while the ball ends up heading towards the right.

 This kind of shot is often considered a classic.
 It’s worth noting that the technique of slicing may vary among players, depending on whether they are right or left-handed.

 Practice Drills to Help Cut Down on Slicing